kevjp/Logs-Analysis-Project/README.md

 ## Logs-Analysis-Project
 Logs Analysis Project generated as part of Full Stack Udacity Nanodegree.
-Provides information regarding news database including:
+Provides information regarding news database.
+The database includes three tables called authors, articles and log:
+ * The authors table includes information about the authors of articles.
+ * The articles table includes the articles themselves.
+ * The log table includes one entry for each time a user has accessed the site.

+The python script logsanalysis.py calculates the following log information from the live database:
  * The top 3 accessed articles see function top3articles
  * A list of most accessed authors see function mostpopularauthors
  * A List of days when greater than 1% of requests lead to errors see function days_1percenterrors